grammyjs/nestjs/packages/grammy-nestjs/README.md

 -   Ton of decorators available out of the box for handling bot actions.
 -   Ability to create custom decorators.
 -   Scenes support.
--   Grammy plugins and custom plugins support.
+-   grammY plugins and custom plugins support.
 -   Ability to run multiple bots simultaneously.
 -   Full support of NestJS guards, interceptors, filters and pipes!